Table of Contents

 - Activities to Avoid or Change

-Here, you will find strategies for relief from a painful, unstable ankle.
-For more information about how people describe this pattern, look at this other post.
+Here, you will find self-care strategies for relieving a painful, unstable ankle.
+Look at this other post for more information about how people describe this pattern.

 In the first 48 hours, R.I.C.E.